-The triumphant result of more than thirty-five years of research into every conceivable aspect of the subject, this survey is the most comprehensive presentation available of one of the great jewelry traditions.
+The triumphant result of more than 35 years of research, this sumptuous book is a comprehensive presentation of one of the greatest of the world's jewelry traditions.

 The more than 800 illustrations are drawn from sources all over the world.
 Exquisite photographs of individual ornaments are juxtaposed with others showing how they are made, who wears them and on what occasions.
 Revealing line drawings depict traditional design forms and techniques.

 Complete with a comprehensive bibliography and an invaluable list of comparative vernacular terms for Indian jewelers’ tools and materials, this encyclopaedic and beautiful volume will be essential for anyone with an interest in jewelry, ornament or the rich cultural heritage of India.

 'An excellent sourcebook for jewelry and silversmithing students'

 'Unrivalled in its scope'

 'The most comprehensive work in its field … superlative'